cnpryer/solver/README.md

 # solver

-A work-in-progress solver repository for Rust.
+An experimental solver repository for Rust.

 # Goals